balkinaveen/ip/docs/README.md

 What can I do for you today?
 ```
 ## Adding Todos
-Adds a simple task without any date/time.
+Adds a simple task without any date/time <br>
 **Format:**
 ```
 todo <task description>